 Once all the clues have been gathered, the forensic artist uses drawing and shading techniques to form a likeness of the subject that law enforcement can use to solve the case.
 Both front and side views may be drawn.
 Some forensic artists specialize in age progression, which is used to attempt to locate subjects (often children) who have not been seen in a long time.
 Using an old photograph, the finished product is drawn to reflect the effect of time on facial features.

 Salary and Employment Outlook Information

 The U.S. Bureau of Labor Statistics (BLS) doesn't have salary or job growth data for sketch artists; however, it does provide this information for the broader category of fine artists, which includes illustrators, along with painters and sculptors.
 Fine artists might see employment growth of four percent between 2012 and 2022, the BLS predicted.
-In May 2013, the BLS reported that the median salary for fine artists was $42,610.
+In May 2014, the BLS reported that the annual mean wage for fine artists was $51,120.

 Related to Forensic Artists: Education Requirements and Job Description

 - Recently Updated